molmod/yaff/doc/howto.rst

 **TODO:**

 #.
-Add a method to the System class to assign ffatypes based on ATSELECT filters.
+[LATER] Add a method to the System class to assign ffatypes based on ATSELECT filters.
    If an atom does not have a matching filter, raise an error.

 #.
-Add support for atomic numbers in the parameter files.
+[LATER2] Add support for atomic numbers in the parameter files.

 #.
-Make an FF for methanol, and a methanol-water system to facilitate the
+[LATER2] Make an FF for methanol, and a methanol-water system to facilitate the
    testing.

 #.
-Add support for scopes to the Generator classes.
+[LATER2] Add support for scopes to the Generator classes.

    The parameter file contains two sections::